Lawrence’s 3 TDs lead No. 1 Clemson to 41-23 win vs Virginia

 Clemson: The Tigers have typically had one early ACC game each season in which things do not follow the pound-the-opponent script of the past five years.
 And typically, Clemson tightens up its mistakes and moves forward in a big way.
 Two years ago, Clemson escaped Syracuse with a 27-23 victory and last year it held off North Carolina, 21-20.
 Both times, the Tigers went on to an ACC championship in dominating fashion.

-SOCIAL EFFORTS
+SOCIAL JUSTICE EFFORTS

 Clemson continued its social justice initiatives with several players wearing messages on their jerseys where their names usually are.
 Etienne wore “Peace” on his uniform while Rodgers and backup runner Lyn-J Dixon wore “Equality.”
 The move came a few days after Swinney said he wasn’t in favor of social justice or any messages on uniforms because he’s a traditionalist when it comes to the look of a college jersey.